Our science redefines the possibilities

 How it Works - Mechanism of Action

 NM8074 is the first protease inhibitor inhibitor discovered to block the activity of the two powerful proteases of the CAP.
 The molecule has no effect on the activity of the two proteases of the CCP.
 Therefore, NM8074, a First-in-class molecule, is a selective blocker of the CAP and CAP associated inflammatory responses and cellular damages associated with rare disease.
 The drug binds Factor B and; a) neutralizes the activity of both C3 and C5 CAP convertases, b) blocks the production of C3b responsible for extravascular hemolysis in PNH and kidney failure in C3G patients, and c) formation and deposition of the killer MAC (C5b-9).
 The two powerful properties among many others makes the drug viable for the treatment of many rare-diseases where CAP plays an important role in rare disease pathogenesis.

-NovelMed is currently seeking pharma/venture partners to develop its portfolio of unique therapies for orphan & non-orphan indications.
+NovelMed is currently seeking pharma partners to develop its portfolio of unique therapies for rare diseases.

 Our approach is to block the production of multiple inflammatory mediators with a single product (anti-complement antibody).
 We believe that blockade of multiple inflammatory mediators via a singular mechanism is the key to developing multiple-targeted therapies from a single site of action.
 Such a desirable approach makes us unique in the inflammatory space from the mechanistic standpoint.